akvelon/flutter-code-editor/README.md

 ### Named Sections

-Folding all blocks except the specific `named sections` is useful to create `code snippets` that help a user focus on the specific sections.
-The benefit of folding all blocks except the `named sections` is that all source code is still there, can be expanded, copied or downloaded by the user.
+Folding all blocks except the specific named sections is useful to create *code snippets* that help a user focus on the specific sections.
+The benefit of folding all blocks except some named sections is that all source code is still there, can be expanded and copied by the user.

-To fold all blocks, except blocks overlapping with given `named sections`:
+To fold all blocks, except blocks overlapping with given named sections:

 ```dart
 controller.foldOutsideSections(['section1']);
 ```

 This way your users can be focused on the most important lines of a snippet.

 ### Folding Specific Blocks